-Then led to the creation of the Otterhound Breed standard which was devolved in 1958.
+This mixture then led to the creation of the Otterhound Breed standard, which was devolved in 1958.

 The Otterhound dog breed…

-Was “officially” recognized by the American Kennel Club in 1909.
-But didn’t see any real “traction” for the breed until much later and despite the fact that there has been an Otterhound Club of America in existence since 1960 the breed remains somewhat rare even today.
+It was “officially” recognized by the American Kennel Club in 1909.
+But I didn’t see any real “traction” for the breed until much later, and even though there has been an Otterhound Club of America since 1960, the species remains somewhat rare even today.

-The Otterhound is a large dog, 28 inches tall and weighs up to 125 pounds.
-He has the same head as a Bloodhound, a square muzzle, large nose, deep set eyes and low-set ears.
+The Otterhound is a large dog, 28 inches tall, and weighs up to 125 pounds.
+He has the same head as a Bloodhound, a square muzzle, a large nose, deep-set eyes, and low-set ears.
 His tail is long and tapered.
 His webbed feet make him a natural swimmer.

-Known for his shabby double coat that is weather-resistant and made of a thick outer coat and a wooly and somewhat oily undercoat.
-The coat is of the colors black and tan, white, liver and white and grizzle.
+He’s probably best known for his shabby double coat that is weather-resistant and made of a thick outer coat and a wooly and somewhat oily undercoat.
+The skin is black and tan, white, liver and white, and grizzle.
 The Otterhound is similar in appearance to the Airedale Terrier.

-But with patience and persistence, and by using positive reinforcement methods, you can make him a well trained dog.
-The training and socialization should start right from the time he is only a puppy.
+But with patience and persistence, you can make him a well-trained dog by using positive reinforcement methods.
+The training and socialization should start right from when he is only a puppy.

 Otterhounds are relatively healthy dogs for the most part.
 They have a life expectancy of 10 to 15 years.
-But they can suffer from certain inherited health problems such as…
+But they can suffer from specific inherited health problems such as…

 - Elbow dysplasia,